-6.7 Where the MRB is defined in terms of contributions received by the Fund and the Member is not satisfied that employer contributions are to be made on a minimum of a uniform NECR times OTE for all Fund Members of a class covered by a Benefit Certificate (for example, in the case of a multi-employer public offer fund where there is not any particular agreed contribution basis with some employers), the Member may specify the NECR in the following terms:
+6.7 Where the MRB is defined in terms of contributions received by the Fund and the Member is not satisfied that Employer Contributions are to be made on a minimum of a uniform NECR times OTEM for all Fund Members of a class covered by a Benefit Certificate (for example, in the case of a multi-employer public offer fund where there is not any particular agreed contribution basis with some employers), a Member using the Preferred Approach may specify the NECR in the following terms:

-NECR is "equal to the employer sponsor's contributions received by the fund for the quarter for a particular Fund Member divided by the Fund Member's OTE from that employer sponsor for that quarter, where 'quarter' is as defined in the SG Act", or in other terms achieving the same effect.
+NECR is "equal to the employer sponsor's Employer Contributions (defined to exclude salary sacrifice contributions) received by the fund for the quarter for a particular Fund Member divided by the Fund Member's OTE Base from that employer sponsor for that quarter, where 'quarter' is as defined in the SG Act", or in other terms achieving the same effect.

-In such cases it would be appropriate to specify that, in determining the NECR for a particular Fund Member for a quarter, the employer sponsor's contributions received by the fund for that Fund Member for the quarter be determined in the same manner as would have applied under the SG Act had the fund been an accumulation fund (or other words achieving the same effect).
+- 6.8 In such cases it would be appropriate to specify that, in determining the NECR for a particular Fund Member for a quarter, the employer sponsor's contributions received by the fund for that Fund Member for the quarter be determined in the same manner as would have applied under the SG Act had the Fund been an accumulation fund (or other words achieving the same effect). - 6.9 The wording described in clauses 6.7 and 6.8 would require some modification if the Preferred Approach is not adopted.
+This situation is not expected to arise in practice given the circumstances in which Members are expected to consider specifying the NECR in the manner described in clause 6.7.